 Effects Preferences allow customizing audio effects, applied to encoded audio.
 Volume adjusting, Fade-in, and Fade-out, Trimming of silence, and Limiting of duration can be managed in the Effects Preferences tab.

 To open Effects Preferences tab, choose Converter > Preferences > Effects.

 - Peak Normalization

 - Limit Duration

-Loudness (R128) Normalization is useful when you need to equalize Perceived Loudness of all files if your audio collection to the same Target Level.
+Loudness (R128) Normalization is useful when you need to equalize the Perceived Loudness of all files if your audio collection to the same Target Level.

-Check "Adjust volume ..." option to adjust the volume of converted audio with peak or Loudness Normalization.
+Check the "Adjust volume ..." option to adjust the volume of converted audio with peak or Loudness Normalization.

 Target Level of Loudness Normalization

-Press "...LUFS" button to select target level of Loudness Normalization, expressed in LUFS (Loudness Units relative to Full Scale).
+Press the "...LUFS" button to select the target level of Loudness Normalization, expressed in LUFS (Loudness Units relative to Full Scale).
 Please note that too high Target Level can result in peaks that exceed the audio format limits.
 Dynamic range compression is applied in such cases to prevent clipping.
 In normal circumstances, the recommended value for Target Level should be between -23 LUFS and -10 LUFS.